Charging points are an efficient way of charging your electric car at home

 In addition, the electrician’s company must be accredited by the manufacturer for the particular charging point model you are interested in.

-You will find tips and things to look out for in the county pages below.
+You will find further tips and things to look out for in the county pages below.
+Alternatively, have a look at the fiendishly clever Rightcharge page which automates the process of finding both the charging point and an installer.

 Click on your county name to find local installers (Scottish and Welsh counties coming soon!)